cogniumak/BayesianNetwork/README.md

 7. `SeasonofYear`: The season when the incident occurred, 0: spring and fall, 1: summer, 2: winter.

-8. `Injury involved`: Whether there is injury involved in the incident, 0: no history, 1: injuries involved.
+8. `Injury involved`: Whether there is injury involved in the incident, 0: no injury, 1: injuries.

-9. `Truck involved`: Whether there is truck involved in the incident, 0: no history, 1: heavy vehicle involved.
+9. `Truck involved`: Whether there is truck involved in the incident, 0: no heavy vehicle involved, 1: heavy vehicle involved.

 10. `Lane Closure Type`: How many travel lanes closed due to the incident, 0: zero travel lane, 1: one travel lane, 2: more than two travel lanes, 3: all travel lanes.

-12. `Fire involved`: Whether there is fire involved in the incident, 0: no history, 1: fire involved.
+12. `Fire involved`: Whether there is fire involved in the incident, 0: no fire, 1: fire involved.

 Each record in the dataset represents a unique traffic incident.
 Please note that for those incident records with large portion of missing values will be randomly assigned synthetic attributes.